diligentlyai/freewayai/README.md

 # FreewayAI

-#### Welcome to FreewayAI the new open standard specification for LLM-backed systems
+#### Welcome to FreewayAI: a new open-standard specification for LLM-backed systems
 Freeway is meant to provide a simple, flexible, enxtensible and lightweight standard for managing prompt templates, database query templates, user input points, and LLM-backed system diagrams.

 ##### The units of FreewayAI